 - resolutions on amendments to the articles of association and the voluntary dissolution of the association

 - election and removal of the Executive Board, its Chair, and Deputies

 - resolutions on the proposals of the General Assembly

-- Every member of the Association has a vote.
+- Every member of the Association in good standing has a vote.
 The right to vote can only be exercised in person or for up to two other members on presentation of a written power of attorney.
 Voting is by show of hands.
 If requested by the Executive Board or by at least five present members, voting shall be by secret ballot.